rexcontrols/REXexamples/UniPi_examples/PoolAutomationExtended/README.md

 automation and control solutions using the REX Control System and the Raspberry Pi.

+More info about the UniPi board can be found at [unipi.technology](http://www.unipi.technology)

 Raspberry Pi is a trademark of the [Raspberry Pi Foundation](http://www.raspberrypi.org)